Financial Market Roundup

 TRENDS

-Additionally, geopolitical conflicts in Western Europe and the Middle East have added to economic uncertainty.
-Aside from the human tragedy that is always associated with War, these conflicts have also added to risks and volatility for financial markets.
+While the war in Ukraine continues, after more than 15 months of conflict in the Middle East, a ceasefire between Hamas and Israel was signed on January 19.
+Aside from the human tragedy that is always associated with war, these conflicts have also added to risks and volatility for financial markets.

 Taken together, recent global and economic actions have kept investors on edge.
 Despite these concerns, global economic growth remains resilient, driven by consumer spending in most developed nations.
-This is likely to continue in the second half of 2024, though at a slower rate than historical norms.
+We expect this to continue in 2025, although likely at a slower rate than historical norms.

 CENTRAL BANK